-Miso soup, simply put, is a soup made by mixing miso paste with dashi broth and cooked with chopped vegetables, tofu, wakame seaweed, and more.
+Simply put, miso soup is made by mixing miso paste with dashi broth and cooked with chopped vegetables, tofu, wakame seaweed, and more.
 It’s the most common soup in Japan.

 During the Edo period (1603-1867), not only samurai but also the common people started to enjoy miso soup.
-Then the variations of miso soup evolved quickly depending on the region: vegetables and mushrooms were added in farming and mountain villages, fish and seaweed in seaside areas, and so on.
+Then, the variations of miso soup evolved quickly depending on the region: vegetables and mushrooms were added in farming and mountain villages, fish and seaweed were added in seaside areas, and so on.
 Since then, miso soup has become an indispensable soup in the lives of Japanese people.

 What is Miso Soup Made of?

-Miso soup is made from three main components: miso paste, dashi broth, and vegetables and other ingredients and toppings.
+Miso soup is made from three main components: miso paste, dashi broth, vegetables, and other ingredients and toppings.

 In this section, we will discuss these three components of miso soup in more detail.